boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

     The Software shall be used for Good, not Evil.

 Hah!
 I remember reading about that a while ago.
-Something about Google not being able to use it because apparently their motto &#8220;Don&#8217;t be evil&#8221; is more a guideline then a rule.
+Something about Google not being able to use it because apparently their motto "Don't be evil" is more a guideline then a rule.
 In all seriousness though its actually due to the license being classified as a non-free license because it imposes conditions which restrict the usage see <https://www.cnet.com/news/dont-be-evil-google-spurns-no-evil-software/> for more details.

 So what we would normally do about now is add keyword weighting to the terms so that in this case MIT makes it rank higher for MIT and JSON for JSON.
 In fact I started doing just that with keyword it then realised with 328 licenses this is going to be a painful process.
 Perhaps there is a better way.